 3. Sub Second Threshold

-This mechanism is responsible for protecting against attacks that start with a burst and provides an extra layer of protection before the first 2 mechanisms kick in.
+This mechanism is responsible for protecting against attacks that start with a burst and provides an extra layer of protection before the first 2 mechanisms will kick in.

 What happens when DDoS mode is activated?